-Parent or Guardian of a Child.
+Recognizance by parent or guardian of a child.

-Warrant and cannot be brought forthwith before a Court, the Police Officer in immediate charge for the time being of the Police Station to which the Child is brought, shall inquire into the case and shall except:

-- (a) the offence is one of homicide: - (b) the offence is punishable with Imprisonment for a term exceeding Three Years; - (c) it is necessary in the interest of the Child to remove him from association with any reputed criminal or prostitute; release the Child on a recognizance entered into by his Parent or Guardian, with or without Sureties. - (2) The Parent or Guardian of the Child shall execute a Bond for such an amount as will in the opinion of the Officer secure the attendance of the Child for the hearing of the case.
+- 160. (1) Where a child is arrested with or without warrant and cannot be brought forthwith before a court, the police officer in immediate charge for the time being of the police station to which the child is brought, shall inquire into the case and shall except- - (a) the charge is one of homicide; - (b) the offence charged is punishable with imprisonment for a term exceeding three years: - (c) it is necessary in the interest of the child to remove him from association with any reputed criminal or prostitute, release the child on a recognizance entered into by his parent or guardian, with or without sureties. - (2) The parents or guardian of the child shall execute a bond for such an amount as will in the opinion of the officer secure the attendance of the child for the hearing of the charge.

-Bail where a Suspect is charged with Capital Offence.
+Bail where a suspect is charged with capital offence.

-- 176. (1) A Suspect arrested, detained or charged with an offence punishable with death shall not be released on Bail.
-He may, however be admitted to Bail by a Judge of the High Court only under exceptional circumstances. - (2) For the purpose of exercise of discretion in subsection (1) of this Section, "exceptional circumstance" includes: - (a) ill health of the Applicant which shall be confirmed and certified by a qualified Medical Practitioner employed in a Government Hospital, provided that the Suspect is able to prove that there are no Medical facilities to take care of his illness by the authority detaining him;
+- 161. (1) A suspect arrested, detained or charged with an offence punishable with death shall only be admitted to bail by a Judge of the High Court, under exceptional circumstances. - (2) For the purpose of exercise of discretion in subsection (1) of this section, "exceptional circumstance" includes: - (a) ill health of the applicant which shall be confirmed and certified by a qualified medical practitioner employed in a Government hospital, provided that the suspect is able to prove that there are no medical facilities to take care of his illness by the authority detaining him;

-- (b) extraordinary delay in the investigation, arraignment and Prosecution for a period exceeding two years; or - (c) any other circumstances that the Judge may, in the particular facts of the case, consider exceptional.
+- (b) extraordinary delay in the investigation, arraignment and prosecution for a period exceeding one year; or - (c) any other circumstances that the Judge may, in the particular facts of the case, consider exceptional.

-Bail where a 177.

-Defendant is charged with offence exceeding three years Imprisonment.
+Bail where a defendant is charged with offence exceeding three years imprisonment.

-- 177. A Defendant charged with an offence punishable with Imprisonment for a term exceeding three years may, on application to the Court, be released on Bail except in ent. any of the following circumstances: - (a) where there is reasonable ground to believe that the Defendant will, where released on Bail, commit another offence; or - (b) attempts to evade his trial; or - attempts to influence, intimidate Witnesses, and or interfere with the investigation of the case; or - (d) attempts to conceal or destroy evidence; or - (e) undermines or jeopardizes the objectives or the purpose or the functioning of the Criminal Justice Administration, including the Bail system.
+- 162. A defendant charged with an offence punishable with imprisonment for a term exceeding three years shall, on application to the court, be released on bail except in any of the following circumstances: - (a) where there is reasonable ground to believe that the defendant will, where released on bail, commit another offence; - (b) attempt to evade his trial; - (c) attempt to influence, interfere with, intimidate witnesses, and or interfere in the investigation of the case; - (d) attempt to conceal or destroy evidence; - (e) prejudice the proper investigation of the offence; or - (f) undermine or jeopardize the objectives or the purpose or the functioning of the criminal justice administration, including the bail system. - (g) any offence involving sexual misconduct, bodily harm of any kind, or affecting the well-being of a child.

-Bail where a
+Bail where a defendant charged with offences not exceeding three years imprisonment.

-Defendant is

-charged with

-offence not

-exceeding three

-years Imprisonment.

-178. In any other circumstance other than those referred to in Sections 176 and 177 of this Law, the Defendant shall be entitled to Bail, unless the Court sees reasons to the contrary.
+163. In any other circumstance other than those referred to in Sections 161 and 162 of this Law, the defendant shall be entitled to bail, unless the court sees reasons to the contrary.

 Bail in respect of matters in other offences.

-179. Where a Defendant is brought before a Court on any process in respect of any matter not included within Sections 173 to 178 of this Law, the person may, at the discretion of the Court, be released on his entering into Recognizance, in the manner provided in this Law, for his appearance before the Court or any other Court at the time and place mentioned in the Recognizance.
+Where a defendant is brought before a court on any process in respect of any matter not included within Sections 158 to 163 of this Law, the person may, at the discretion of the court, be released on his entering into recognizance, in the manner provided in this Law, for his appearance before the court or any other court at the time and place mentioned in the recognizance.

-Conditions for
+Conditions for bail.